USA Visit Reference Sheet

 3. Identify Pain“That’s helpful.
 Usually we support clients when they need faster delivery, stronger engineering capacity, data visibility, QA automation, or cloud stability.”“Is your biggest challenge hiring, delivery speed, technical quality, cost, or data visibility?”Classify the problem into one capability area.

-4. Position“Based on what you explained, we can support you with dedicated resources or a small delivery pod.”“Do you prefer individual engineers joining your team, or a managed team taking ownership?”Introduce staff augmentation vs project delivery.
+4. Position + Credibility“Based on what you explained, we can support you with dedicated resources or a small delivery pod.

 5. Build Trust“We have a 200+ member team and support clients globally from India, USA, and UAE.
 Our strength is flexible offshore delivery with strong technical depth.”“What technologies are you currently using?”Do not go too technical.
 Just capture stack names.